miladrahimi/php-jwt/README.md

   * When cannot sign the token using the provided signer or key.
 * `ValidationException`:
   * By `Parser::parse()` and `Parser::validate()` methods.
-  * When one of the validation rules fail.
+  * When one of the validation rules fails.

 ## License
 PHP-JWT is initially created by [Milad Rahimi](http://miladrahimi.com)